antisandwichman/AntiSandwichMans-Elden-Ring-Save-Manager/readme.md

  Download the script, open PowerShell, and `Set-Location` into the directory where the script is located

- To view the interactive menu:
+ To view the interactive menu (recommended):

     .\ASM-ERSM.ps1